get-convex/convex-helpers/packages/convex-helpers/README.md

 `endCursor` option.
 For more info on these edge-cases, see https://stack.convex.dev/fully-reactive-pagination.

-`getPageOfQuery` is especially useful when you cannot use `.paginate` and you are not in a reactive query.
+`paginator` is especially useful when you cannot use the built-in `.paginate` and you are not in a reactive query.
 For example, if you're running a migration, it's running in a mutation and it doesn't need reactivity.
-You can run multiple migrations at once or run a migration within a Convex component using `getPageOfQuery`.
+You can run multiple migrations at once or run a migration within a Convex component using `paginator`.

 As a basic example, suppose you have this query: